vehiculum-berlin/.github/PULL_REQUEST_TEMPLATE.md

+# Steps before submitting a PR.

+_You have a descriptive commit message with a short title (first line).
+_You have only one commit (if not, squash them into one commit).

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.